greenrobotllc/codefrog-help/help/mas/tools.md

 CodeFrog provides a comprehensive suite of development and testing tools.
 This guide gives you an overview of all available tools and how to access them.

-## Server Management
+## Server Management & File Operations

 **Access**: Welcome screen → **Manage Servers** or Navigation → **Servers**

-Connect to and monitor remote servers via SSH:
+Connect to and monitor remote servers via SSH with comprehensive SFTP file management:

 - **SSH Connections**: Secure connections using RSA 4096-bit keys
 - **Real-time Monitoring**: CPU, RAM, and disk usage tracking
 - **Terminal Access**: Persistent terminal sessions
 - **Connection Pooling**: Efficient connection management
 - **Server Health**: Monitor connection status and health
+- **File Upload**: Upload files and folders to remote servers (drag and drop or file picker)
+- **File Download**: Download files and folders from remote servers (recursive directory downloads)
+- **File Operations**: Delete, move, copy, and rename files and folders on remote servers
+- **Directory Management**: Create directories, browse remote file systems, view file properties

 ### Use Cases